Skip to main content

 • A pimple-like bump on the gum near the treated tooth

-• Temporary filling or crown that comes loose or falls out
+• A temporary filling or crown that comes loose or falls out

-• Bite feels uneven or the tooth feels too high when you close
+• A bite that feels uneven or the tooth feels too high when you close your mouth

 After Crown or Bridge Placement

-Whether you received a temporary or permanent crown or bridge, proper care ensures longevity and comfort.
-Permanent restorations can last 10–15+ years with good care.
+Whether you got a temporary or permanent crown or bridge, proper care helps it last.
+Permanent restorations can last 10 to 15 years or more with good care.

 Temporary Crown or Bridge Care

-• DO: Chew on the opposite side of your mouth when possible
+• DO: Chew on the other side of your mouth when possible

-• DO NOT: Eat sticky foods (gum, caramel, taffy) — these can pull the temporary off
+• DO NOT: Eat sticky foods like gum, caramel, or taffy.
+They can pull the temporary off.

-• DO NOT: Eat hard foods (ice, nuts, hard candy) on the temporary side
+• DO NOT: Eat hard foods like ice, nuts, or hard candy on the temporary side

 If Your Temporary Comes Off

-• Call us immediately to have it re-cemented
+• Call us right away to have it put back on

-• You can temporarily re-seat it using denture adhesive or toothpaste (NOT super glue!)
+• You can temporarily re-seat it using denture adhesive or toothpaste.
+Do NOT use super glue.

-• The underlying tooth is vulnerable without the temporary — do not delay calling
+• The tooth underneath is vulnerable without the temporary.
+Do not wait to call.

 Permanent Crown or Bridge Care